dggzlz/Sakila-movie-database/README.md

 # Databse used

-The database used for this project is Sakila movie database. db: dvdrental.tar
+The database used for this project is Sakila movie database.
+DB: dvdrental.tar